protesilaos/my-website/_politics/2026-08-21-rootlessness-broken-relationships.md

 officer is not your relative or immediate neighbour most of the time.
-The law, in this regard, can only be close to events when the political order is totalitarian (which then creates conditions for ceentralised abuse on a monumental scale).
+The law, in this regard, can only be close to events when the political order is totalitarian (which then creates conditions for centralised abuse on a monumental scale).

 The lack of honour is the environment in which the vicious moneyman thrives and where the sociopath emerges as the master grifter.
 There